 Tired of the typical camping meals of chili and soups?
 This recipe is a delicious change from the boring usual and will definitely wake up your taste buds.
 Picadillo is a traditional Cuban food made from ground beef in a tomato based sauce.
 It is usually accompanied with fried sweet plantains.
 The sweetness of the plantains sets off the savory sauce making a delicious combination.
 If plantains are not available, a common substitution is raisins.
-If you’d like to try the non-dehydrated version of this, I will post the original recipe below also.
+If you’d like to try the non-dehydrated version you can find the recipe here.

 Prep time: 5 minutes